NB x GMCL x ECB- Banner-01 1200.png

 19.5.1.3.

-If the umpires find at any time that the total overs already faced plus the overs still to play in the first innings totals less than 20, then the game is to be abandoned,
+If the umpires find at any time that the total overs already faced plus the overs still to play in the first innings totals less than the Minimum Overs, then the game is to be abandoned,

 19.5.1.3.1.